 Hadoop users need to bear in mind that Hadoop only can process the digital data.
 Name mode determines the data node to write on.
 In whichever mode Hadoop runs; standalone, pseudo distributed and fully distributed modes; it is the best for handling big data.

-Get enrolled in the Hadoop Architect Training Course and take your career to the next orbit!
+Get enrolled in the Big Data Hadoop Certification Training and take your career to the next orbit!

 About The Author:-